-As hard as it might be to believe today, Nascher’s approach was considered unique.
-At the time of Nascher’s death, in 1944, he was disappointed that the field of geriatrics had not made greater strides.
-In what ways are the elderly better off today than they were before Nascher’s ideas?
+As hard as it might be to believe today, Nascher’s approach was once considered unique.
+At the time of his death, in 1944, he was disappointed that the field of geriatrics had not made greater strides.
+In what ways are the elderly better off today than they were before Nascher’s ideas gained acceptance?

 The effects of aging can feel daunting, and sometimes the fear of physical changes (like declining energy, food sensitivity, and loss of hearing and vision) is more challenging to deal with than the changes themselves.
 The way people perceive physical aging is largely dependent on how they were socialized.
 If people can accept the changes in their bodies as a natural process of aging, the changes will not seem as frightening.

-According to the federal Administration on Aging (2011), in 2009 fewer people over 65 assessed their health as “excellent” or “very good” (41.6 percent) compared to those aged 18–64 (64.4 percent).
-Evaluating data from the National Center for Health Statistics and the U.S. Bureau of Labor Statistics, the Administration on Aging found that from 2006 to 2008, the most frequently reported health issues for those over 65 included arthritis (50 percent), hypertension (38 percent), heart disease (32 percent), and cancer (22 percent).
-Additionally, about 27 percent of people age 60 and older are considered obese by current medical standards.
-Parker and Thorslunf (2006) found that while the trend is toward steady improvement in most disability measures, there is a concomitant increase in functional impairments (disability) and chronic diseases.
+According to the federal Administration on Aging (2011), in 2009 fewer people over sixty-five years old assessed their health as “excellent” or “very good” (41.6 percent) compared to those aged eighteen to sixty-four (64.4 percent).
+Evaluating data from the National Center for Health Statistics and the U.S. Bureau of Labor Statistics, the Administration on Aging found that from 2006 to 2008, the most frequently reported health issues for those over sixty-five years old included arthritis (50 percent), hypertension (38 percent), heart disease (32 percent), and cancer (22 percent).
+About 27 percent of people age sixty and older are considered obese by current medical standards.
+Parker and Thorslund (2006) found that while the trend is toward steady improvement in most disability measures, there is a concomitant increase in functional impairments (disability) and chronic diseases.
 At the same time, medical advances have reduced some of the disabling effects of those diseases (Crimmins 2004).

-Some impacts of aging are gender specific.
-Some of the disadvantages that aging women face rise from long-standing social gender roles.
-For example, Social Security favors men over women, inasmuch as women do not earn Social Security benefits for the unpaid labor they perform as an extension of their gender roles.
-In the health care field, elderly female patients are more likely than elderly men to see their health care concerns trivialized (Sharp 1995) and are more like to have the health issues labeled psychosomatic (Munch 2004).
+Some impacts of aging are gender-specific.
+Some of the disadvantages aging women face arise from long-standing social gender roles.
+For example, Social Security favors men over women, inasmuch as women do not earn Social Security benefits for the unpaid labor they perform (usually at home) as an extension of their gender roles.
+In the healthcare field, elderly female patients are more likely than elderly men to see their healthcare concerns trivialized (Sharp 1995) and are more likely to have their health issues labeled psychosomatic (Munch 2004).
 Another female-specific aspect of aging is that mass-media outlets often depict elderly females in terms of negative stereotypes and as less successful than older men (Bazzini and Mclntosh I997).

 Social and Psychological Changes